 Salazar-Lermont is currently a Danforth Scholar at the Sam Fox School of Design and Visual Arts’ MFA in Visual Arts program at Washington University in St. Louis, Missouri.

-He lives and work in Chicago, United States.
+He lives and works in Chicago and Saint Louis, United States.